 Camping toilet size

 You can buy a number of different sized toilets.
 This refers to the amount of water that they hold, to flush.
 Sizes range from about 5 litres to 20.
 Get something that suits your requirements; if you have a big family then a little toilet isn’t going to cut it!

 The other thing worth considering is the flush tank size, vs the waste tank size.
 For permanently plumbed toilets you’ll just use the main water tanks, but for portable toilets you have a choice in the tank sizes.

 Some toilets have larger flush tanks than their waste tank, which is pretty daft as you’ll be emptying the waste tank far more often.
-We have gone with a Thetford 365 toilet, which has a 21L holding tank (for the waste) and a 15L flush tank, with a manual pump.
+We have gone with a Thetford toilet (the 365 version), which has a 21L holding tank (for the waste) and a 15L flush tank, with a manual pump.